alish2001/OmniFlight/README.md

 The sickest flight route explorer on the block.

 # Data loading
-The database will initialize tables and load data from the /database/data directory upon the creation of the docker volume aka first start.
+The database will initialize tables and load data from the [data directory](/database/data) upon the creation of the docker volume aka first start.
 If you want to run this auto-creation again, delete your docker volume and restart the docker-compose.

 # Usage